Learning Communities at Ohlone College

 Being part of a Learning Community allows students to grow and learn as part of smaller social and academic communities within the larger Ohlone College setting.

+The online and printed class schedules indicate the classes that are a part of a Learning Community.
 Make sure that you register for every class in the Learning Community; you’ll receive an error message if you don’t register for all of the classes in the Learning Community.